ghosert/VimProject/note.md

 - [ ] lazydocker, httpie, lazy git
 - [ ] Move everything from my Ubuntu Desktop to docker container
 - [ ] add more shortcut tips to [[neovim-tips]] by going through ~/.config/nvim/init.lua
+- [ ] Looks like you can customize chatgpt plugin in neovim to create more prompts for new features.

 ### [[zybuluo-improvement#TODO Tasks]]